MarekProkop/search-analytics-test/search-analytics-test.md

 All four total metrics depends on aggregation type.
-Clicks and impressions are greater when aggregated by page than when they are aggregated by property, was is expected and is aligned with the API documentation.
+Clicks and impressions are greater when aggregated by page than when they are aggregated by property, which is expected and is aligned with the API documentation.
 On the contrary, ctr and position seem to be greater when aggregated by property.
 This should be confirmed or denied with another data.